PyTorchGeoNodes: Enabling Differentiable Shape Programs for 3D Shape Reconstruction: Validation

 \subsection{Evaluation Criteria}

-\textbf{Evaluation of shape parameters.} Each object category has individual semantic properties which are an important aspect of the reconstruction.
+\textbf{Evaluation of shape parameters.} Each object category has properties which are an important aspect of the reconstruction.
 This is neglected by current state-of-the-art methods.
-With our approach, we integrate these properties as shape parameters into the reconstruction process.
-We evaluate these properties by comparing the reconstructed and ground truth parameters for the shapes of the target objects.
-For the experiments in the synthetic domain, we extract the ground truth during the dataset generation process.
-For the experiments with ScanNet, we manually annotated all relevant objects with semantic properties.
-We decided to only annotate discrete parameters, as it is extremely challenging and error-prone for humans to manually annotate continuous 3D parameters from images.
-Instead, we adapt shape similarity metrics.
+Our approach integrates these properties as shape parameters into the reconstruction and we evaluate them by comparing the reconstructed and ground truth parameters of the target objects.
+For the experiments with ScanNet, we manually annotated all relevant objects with shape parameters.

-\textbf{Evaluation of shape similarity.} Similarly to previous work~\cite{gkioxari2019mesh,wang2018pixel2mesh}, we use the Chamfer distance to quantify the similarity between sampled points of the ground truth and the predicted object.
-We uniformly sample 10k points on the surface of the predicted and ground truth meshes and use them to compute the Chamfer distance.
-This metric is important for our experiments on real data when ground truth for continuous shape parameters is difficult to obtain.